vicnesterenko/video-manipulation/README.md

   ```

   However, due to potential inaccuracies in training, an additional length of 320 is added because it is divisible by 8, ensuring extra generated seconds that can be trimmed using the `add_audio_to_video` method from `riffusion.streamlit.tasks.video_processing`.
-- **✨ Collapsible Interface**: The interface collapses after selecting the video part to which audio will be added.
-This feature is implemented for the convenience of using the application.

 - **✨ Output Directory and Archive Naming**: The output videos are saved in the output folder, with each part named using a part number and a unique UUID.
 The archive of the files is named in a user-friendly format with a timestamp, making it easy to identify and manage.